eduardo-w-bandeira/interid/api-contract/api-contract.md

 - **401 Unauthorized**: Authentication required or invalid token.
 - **404 Not Found**: Resource does not exist.
 - **409 Conflict**: Resource conflict (e.g., duplicate entries).

-## Notes
-- Ensure to handle pagination for endpoints that return lists (e.g., comments).
-- All timestamps returned should be in ISO 8601 format.